Personal Accident Insurance Cover in Car Insurance

 What is Personal Accident Insurance?

-Personal Accident Insurance refers to an insurance policy which provides financial compensation to the policyholder in the event of bodily injuries, total/partial disability or death caused due to accidents.
+Personal Accident Insurance refers to a car insurance policy which provides financial compensation to the policyholder in the event of bodily injuries, total/partial disability, or death caused due to accidents.
 Personal Accident Insurance ensures financial assistance to an individual and to his/her family if he/she gets injured or unfortunately dies in an accident.

 What is Covered Under Personal Accident Insurance?

 Coverage for the following is offered under a Personal Accidental Insurance plan:

 Personal Accidental Insurance provides 100% sum insured to the nominee in case of accidental death of the insured.
 It is like the primary protection that comes with the policy and makes sure that the family is financially steady after the grievous passing of the policyholder.
 The nominee of the policy is a legitimate beneficiary of the individual.

 Personal Accidental Insurance benefit provides coverage for injuries and permanent disabilities that hinder the individuals from engaging in the occupation after an accident.
 The total disability could be the loss of both the eyes or physical separation of limbs.

 3. Hospital Daily Cash